CodeYourFuture/curriculum/content/js3/blocks/now-showing/index.md

 ![film-cards](film-cards.png)

-The wireframe is composed of a series of {{<tooltip title="card components">}}A card component is a UI component that creates a visually distinct group of logically related information{{</tooltip>}}card components.
+The wireframe is built by reusing the same{{<tooltip title="UI component">}}A **UI component** is a reusable, self-contained piece of the UI.
+UI components are like lego blocks you can use to build websites.
+Most websites are made by "composing" components in this way.{{</tooltip>}}.
+In particular, each film object is rendered as a card component.
 To build this user interface, we will start with data in the form of an array of objects, each with similar properties.
 Here are some example film data:

 ```js
 const films = [